cotarr/irc-hybrid-client/postman/README.md

 In most cases, the response to the request is returned asynchronously as stream data via the web-socket.
 The web browser should be simultaneously logged into the server.
 Some of the GET requests are not included in this collection.

-To get a valid cookie, run selection 1, then 2.
+To get a valid cookie, run selection 7.1, 7.2, and 7.3.
 After a valid cookie is present, the remainder of POST requests can be performed manually.
 Open a web browser concurrently with postman.
-Using Server --> Tools, select the View-Raw and View-Comms checkboxes to see the responses within the websocket stream
+Using Server --> Tools, select the View-Raw and View-Comms checkboxes to see the responses within the websocket stream.

+RECOMMEND DEDICATED IRC SERVER FOR TESTING

+If the tests are executed in order, the follow will be exercised:

+* 7.1-7.3 Login to web sevrver
+* 8.1 Selects server index
+* 8.3 Connect backend to IRC
+* 8.5 JOIN an IRC channel
+* 8.7 Send a channel message (PRIVMSG)
+* 8.8 PART or leave the channel.
+* 8.10 Remove (prune) the channel data from backend.
+* 8.12 Retrieve message cache
+* 8.13 Disconnect backend from IRC
+* 8.14 Clear the message cache.
+* 8.16 Terminate (Die) the backend web server.